William A. Mathews

-William A. Mathews (1800–1856) was a 19th-century Texas colonist, soldier, courier and quartermaster in the Texas Revolution.
+William A. Mathews (1800–1856) was a 19th-century American-born Texas colonist, soldier, courier and quartermaster in the Texas Revolution.

 Early life and family

-Mathews sometimes spelled Matthews, was born in Vermont in 1800.
+Mathews sometimes spelled Matthews, was born in Vermont, United States in 1800.
 At the age of seventeen, he would join with Green DeWitt at Missouri.
 In 1824, he would assist DeWitt when traveling to Texas, bringing in families and settling near Gonzales, Texas.
 Mathews married Naomi Dewitt, a daughter of Green DeWitt and they had one son.
 Mathews became a prominent citizen of Gonzales, rendering aid to all settlers of the colony.
 His wife died early and in 1838 he married Nancy King, a daughter of John G. King.
 They had two children.

 Career in Texas

 Mathews would aid in the colonization of the DeWitt Colony.
 He would contract with DeWitt, who was encountering difficulties filling his obligations with the Mexican government in bringing 400 families to Texas.
 Mathews was contracted to bring 20 families into the DeWitt Colony from Tennessee.
 Mathews would guide the group to Texas, seeing to procure their supplies and other needs.
 Once entering Texas he would assure that they would receive their land grants.
 He acquired much land for himself, thus becoming a farmer and cattle rancher of the region.